Some important developments, but uncertainty remains

 How did we get here?

 In September 2023, the Government released its response to the Privacy Act Review Report (the Response), indicating that it 'agreed' or 'agreed in principle' to the majority of the 116 proposals outlined in the report.
 In the years following, the Government has continued to suggest that widespread reforms would be introduced in 2024.
-Touted to be the most comprehensive reforms to the Privacy Act 1988 (Cth) since 2014, the reforms promised to bring Australia's privacy landscape up to speed with increasing data and privacy risk and the rapidly evolving digital economy.
+Touted to be the most comprehensive reforms to the Privacy Act since 2014, the reforms promised to bring Australia's privacy landscape up to speed with increasing data and privacy risk and the rapidly evolving digital economy.

-The Bill now seeks to address 23 of the 25 legislative proposals that were 'agreed to' in the Response and directed at legislative change (the Government agreed to 38 proposals in total, some of which were to be actioned through other activities such as the development of guidance).
 The remaining proposals signalled as 'agreed' or 'agreed in principle' are expected to be introduced in a second tranche of legislative reform, with timing for such reform unknown.
-With the federal election looming in May 2025, we will likely have to wait until after the election to see what further changes are in store.
+Attempts by the Greens to amend the Bill to include some elements slated for tranche 2 were unsuccessful.
+With the federal election looming by May 2025, we will likely have to wait until after the election to see what further changes are in store.

 This means further uncertainty for businesses waiting for clarity on the thornier of the proposed reforms.
 These include the proposed removal of the small business exemption, the removal or modification of the employee records exemption, as well as amendments targeting consent, the fair and reasonable collection of personal information, and targeting/marketing provisions.